Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 CTA labels, links, buttons, and form signals found in public page evidence

-Monitoring-ready comparison when mobile action evidence changes between runs
+Retest-ready comparison when mobile action evidence changes between runs

 Why mobile CTA evidence matters

 Visitors on mobile usually arrive with a task.
-If the first screen does not expose a relevant action, the issue is easier to fix when the report names the page, evidence, severity, and next retest.
+If the first screen does not expose a relevant action, the issue is easier to fix when the report names the page, evidence, priority, and next retest.

 Not a design taste test

-Where monitoring adds value
+Where retesting adds value

 What this page helps you decide